 Mushrooms are fungus that has been consumed for generations and have been linked to a variety of health advantages.
-It include among Vegetable to eat in winter in India, a wide range of minerals, including antioxidant selenium and energy-boosting B vitamins, but they also serve as a plant-based source of vitamin D. This makes mushrooms a good choice for vegans and vegetarians during the winter months, but they shouldn’t be valued just for their vitamin D level.
+It includes among Vegetable to eat in winter in India, and a wide range of minerals, including antioxidant selenium and energy-boosting B vitamins, but they also serve as a plant-based source of vitamin D. This makes mushrooms a good choice for vegans and vegetarians during the winter months, but they shouldn’t be valued just for their vitamin D level.

 Read More- HEALTH BENEFITS OF EATING CORNFLOUR

 Dates, like other nuts, are naturally warm, which makes them one of the best winter snacks.
-It provide immediate energy and has a low-fat level.
+It provides immediate energy and has a low-fat level.
 Fiber, calcium, iron, zinc, potassium, and many other vitamins and minerals are abundant in this tropical fruit.
 Dates aid in the reduction of bad cholesterol, the strengthening of muscles, and the overall health of the neurological system.
 Every day, eat a couple of dates to keep sleepiness and exhaustion at bay.
 It’s a highly nutritious food.

 Beetroot is most commonly associated with soups, but it has also been used in smoothies, dips, and baked products to produce a deep, sweet flavor.
-It is the Best food to eat in winter in India, While all of these are fantastic choices, if you want to save time and effort, try a quick 100ml serving of Biotta’s Beetroot Juice.
+It is the best healthy food to eat in winter in India, While all of these are fantastic choices, if you want to save time and effort, try a quick 100ml serving of Biotta’s Beetroot Juice.
 Do you like a sweeter taste?
 Don’t be concerned!
 There’s also a Beetroot, Apple, and Ginger Juice you can make.

 7. Sweet potato